crs713/game-of-life/README.markdown

 This is a simple demonstration application used in the [Jenkins: The Definitive 2121 erer Guide](http://wakaleo.com/books/jenkins-the-definitive-guide) book. wewe wd dvcdvd ewew kllk sasasas sassas

-## Building the project
+## Building the project This is an eidt zlkdkjsdhksadgf;ksgaks

-The project is a simple multi-module Maven project.
+The project is a simple multi-module Maven projectdslkflska;dhfsjdfksjdgfkjasgfa;gfasdg.
 To build the whole project, just run `mvn install` from the root directory.

 ## Running the game